 Harvest 22 varieties of figs in Malibu.
-Help build an off-the-grid dwelling situated at 10,000 feet in Colorado Springs.
+Help build an off-the-grid dwelling at 10,000 feet in Colorado Springs.
 Rake wild blueberries and make wine in Phillips, Maine.
 What is this strange bourgeois migrant labor, you ask?
-There are some 1,400 farms associated with WWOOF-USA, the American chapter of World-Wide Opportunities on Organic Farms.
-(There are thousands more across the planet, but costly flights make extreme penny pinching more of a challenge.)
+There are some 1,400 farms associated with WWOOF-USA, the American chapter of World Wide Opportunities on Organic Farms, and thousands more across the planet.
 The exchange: You work for a half day, and the farm owners, whom you've hopefully vetted (and they you, crazy eyes), provide food and shelter.
 No previous experience extolling the virtue of the soil is needed, but you do have to be at least 18 years old to work on your own.
 (Those younger than 18 must be accompanied by an adult.)

 The length of a farmstay is determined by you and your host, and can vary from a few days to a season.
 Gaining access to WWOOF-USA's online database of farms costs $30 for a one-year membership.